Revisiting Penalized Likelihood Estimation for Deterministic Computer Experiments: Decorrelated Prediction Error

 Nugget-dominated surrogates and surrogates with excessively large $\theta$ are practically useless.
 Ideally, $C(\mathcal{D}_k \mid \mathcal{D}_{-k},\lambda)$ will be inflated under both surrogates and will decrease for $\lambda$ values whose penalized estimates actually improve the surrogate.
 Unfortunately, we have found this ideal behavior does not necessarily hold for the three metrics given in \Cref{sec:review}, particularly for small data sets where penalization has the most potential for improvement.
 Without a consistent and reliable tuning parameter selection method, this potential may not be realized in practice.

-To demonstrate these issues, we revisit the Forrester example from \Cref{sec:examples}.
-First, we performed LOOCV with PE, as recommended by \cite{li2005}. \Cref{fig:5a} shows the individual PE curves across $\lambda$ -- one line for each leave-one-out fold (the average, $\textrm{PE}(\lambda)$, and standard errors across these lines were shown in \Cref{fig:2b}).
+To demonstrate these issues, we revisit the Forrester example. \Cref{fig:3a} shows the individual PE curves for $n$-fold CV across $\lambda$ -- one line for each leave-one-out fold (the average, $\textrm{PE}(\lambda)$, and standard errors across these lines were shown in \Cref{fig:figure2}).
 There is large between-fold variability across $\lambda$.
 The curve with the largest values corresponds to $\mathcal{D}_{8}$, where the outlier data point ($x_8=1$) has been left out.
 However, because the curve is fairly constant, it has little influence on $\textrm{PE}(\lambda)$.
 The second largest curve has the greatest influence on $\textrm{PE}(\lambda)$, exhibiting the most change across $\lambda$.
 It corresponds to $\mathcal{D}_7$, where the observation at $x_7 = 0.857$ has been left out.
-This observation, highlighted by the yellow point in \Cref{fig:5b}, has the largest observed $y$ value.
-The surrogate based on $\mathcal{D}_{-7}$ under $\lambda=0.046$, which minimizes $\textrm{PE}(\mathcal{D}_7 \mid \mathcal{D}_{-7},\lambda)$, is shown in \Cref{fig:5b}.
+This observation, highlighted by the yellow point in \Cref{fig:3b}, has the largest observed $y$ value.
+The surrogate based on $\mathcal{D}_{-7}$ under $\lambda=0.046$, which minimizes $\textrm{PE}(\mathcal{D}_7 \mid \mathcal{D}_{-7},\lambda)$, is shown in \Cref{fig:3b}.
 This ``best" surrogate was still unable to capture the observed $y_7=1.034$ and other values of the true function in a neighborhood of this observation.
 This serves as a reminder that there are limitations to $\mathcal{D}_{-k}$'s ability to predict at $\mathcal{D}_k$.
 This in turn could produce one or more folds with observations that lead to inflated $C(\mathcal{D}_k \mid \mathcal{D}_{-k},\lambda)$ values due to extrapolation.
 Such folds can dominate the behavior of $C(\lambda)$, and hence the choice of $\lambda^*$.